 This is another one that isn’t exactly a financial fundraiser.
 Asking for donations of time from your members can be a great way to save some money.
 A lot of your church members could probably help to fulfill a lof the tasks that you might otherwise pay someone to accomplish.

-Online giving has been a huge success since it started!
+Online giving has been a huge success since it started, and is one of the best church fundraising ideas!
 Finding the right program to offer online giving can help boost your fundraising drastically.
 Be sure to check out the online giving options offered by mobileAxept.

 Another great digital tool to increase giving is text notifications or text messaging.
 With text notifications like ReachNow from mobileAxept, you’ll be able to communicate fundraising details with your church both easily and securely.

 One of the biggest expenses when hosting a meal for your congregation is the food.
 By hosting a potluck and selling tickets to it as a fundraiser you’ll be able to raise even more money!

 Everyone loves celebrating the big game!
 Why not throw a tailgate party and viewing of the game?
 Church members are sure to love it and you can sell tickets or ask for donations.

 43. Clean Up the Community Around Your Church

 A great way to give back to the community and show that your church is involved with what happens around them is to clean up the community.
 It’s not too difficult to find a park or area that you can pick up trash and it helps to show that you’re involved.
 You can then consider asking that community to help your church financially or you can do it out of goodwill.